lellid/LediReader/README.md

 ## Importing dictionaries from other formats than .slob

-Currently, LediReader can import:
+Currently, LediReader can import, and then convert to .slob format:

 1. TEI XML files from the [FreeDict initiative](https://freedict.org/).
 Go to the [GitHub repository of the dictionaries](https://github.com/freedict/fd-dictionaries).
 There are subdirectories for many language combinations.
 Go into the subdirectory of your choice and search for the file with the extension .tei.
 Right click on this file and choose "Save destination as.." to save the file onto your local computer.
-Now switch back to LediReader, choose from the main menu `Dictionary -> Import TEI file..`.
+Now switch back to LediReader, choose from the main menu `Dictionary`→`Import TEI file..`.
 Select in the file browser the .tei file you just downloaded.
 The .tei file is converted into a .slob file, which you then have to save.
 The file is now loaded into LediReader and is used as a source for the dictionary view.